Trusted WordPress tutorials, when you need them most.

 Enter pricing page URL for unauthorized access

-The default WordPress registration page is plain and only contains the WordPress logo and branding.
+The default WordPress registration page is plain, with only the WordPress logo and branding.

-If you need help, please see our guide on how to create a custom user registration form in WordPress.
+For details, see our guide on how to create a thank-you page in WordPress.

-Bonus Tip: Track Redirects as Conversions in Google Analytics 📊
+Next Step: Track Form Conversions in Google Analytics 📊

 If your form redirects to a thank-you page, you can track it as a conversion in Google Analytics.
 This helps you measure how well your forms are performing, especially if you’re collecting leads or running ad campaigns.